MFG 119 : Manufacturing Design and Drafting Techniques

 1. Apply engineering and manufacturing standards in the preparation of technical mechanical drawings.

-2. Demonstrate basic geometrical relationships: parallelism, perpendicularity, angularity, co-linearity and concentricity using standard measurement units used in industry, inches and millimeters, and expression of fractional and decimal values.
+2. Apply basic geometrical relationships: parallelism, perpendicularity, angularity, co-linearity and concentricity using the standard measurement units of inches or millimeters, expressed as fractional or decimal values.

-3. Model solid objects using standard computer aided design software proceeding from basic sketching techniques to the creation of solid features through the use of extrusions, cuts, rotations, patterns and sweeps.
+3. Model solid objects using standard computer-aided design (CAD) software proceeding from basic sketching techniques to the creation of solid features through the use of extrusions, cuts, rotations, and patterns.

-4. Demonstrate a methodical and progressive use of computer aided design functions to capture the design intent of the solid model and to utilize parametric modeling in the creation of a solid model that can evolve with the design process.
+4. Employ a methodical and progressive use of computer-aided design functions to capture the design intent of solid models and utilize parametric modeling that enable solid models to evolve during the design process.

 5. Organize and manage part, sub-assembly, and assembly properties and relationships within a solid model drawing.